apigee-127/swagger-tools/docs/Middleware.md

 ## Swagger Validator

-The Swagger Validator middleware is used to validate your requests based on the constraints defined in the operation parameters of your Swagger document(s).
+The Swagger Validator middleware is used to validate your requests and responses based on the constraints defined in the operation parameters of your Swagger document(s).
 So if your operation has a required parameter and your request does not provide it, the Swagger Validator will send an error downstream in typical Connect fashion.
-There are no configuration options for this middleware.
+Or if your operation is suppose to return `application/x-yaml` but it returns `application/json`, it will do the same.

+**Arguments**

+* **options:** `object` The middleware options
+* **options.validateResponse:** `[boolean=false]` Whether or not to validate responses

+**Returns**

 ## Complete Example